thejsway/thejsway/manuscript/concl01.md

 # The road ahead

-You made it to the end of this book.
-Congratulations!
+Congratulations, you made it to the end!

 ## TL;DR

-This book covered a lot of ground.
+This book covers a lot of ground.
 Here are some key takeaways.

 * JavaScript is a **programming language** created in 1995 for adding interactivity to web pages.
 Still the language of the web, it has also parvaded many other environments: servers, mobile devices, connected objects, etc.